 Even more countries use systems where the so-called Italian attack is feasible.
 In this attack the coercer asks the voter to encode a random pattern into its vote without changing the part of the vote of primary interest to the coercer, e.g., the party vote may be the primary interest and votes for persons within the party could be used to encode the pattern.
 Then the coercer verifies that the random pattern turns up among the counted votes.
 This may seem contrived, but it is in fact feasible in practice.
 With a more elaborate attack, the adversary can distribute the verification during counting on the victims themselves.

 In particular, the current Swedish national election system allows an anonymous large scale attack where the buyer can verify that sellers vote as instructed and sellers can verify that they will be paid as claimed.
-This attack has been reported to Myndigheten för samhällsskydd och beredskap (MSB) and we do not see any reason to detail it here.

 Based on experience we know that this is not a big problem in many classical elections, and we are not aware of any reason why this would be more serious in an electronic system that is used in a responsible way, but in the end a political decision must be made on what is acceptable.